US agency approves vehicle designed not to have human driver

 The vehicles previously were subject to federal standards for low-speed vehicles that travel under 25 miles per hour.
 Those didn’t need steering wheels or brake pedals and didn’t have to have human backup drivers.

-Current Nuro vehicles can be monitored and controlled remotely by a human operator, if needed.
+Nuro vehicles can be monitored and controlled remotely by a human operator, if needed.

 In December Nuro announced plans to use its low-speed vehicles, called “R2,” in partnership with Walmart to deliver groceries to customers in Houston.
 The service was to start early this year and use the vehicles as well as automated Toyota Prius hybrid cars.
 Nuro also was testing deliveries with Kroger in Arizona and Houston.